ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.w3.org/WAI/planning-and-managing/" target="_blank" rel="noopener noreferrer">W3C: Planning and Managing Web Accessibility</a> — Strategic guidance for organizations
 - <a href="https://www.section508.gov/manage/" target="_blank" rel="noopener noreferrer">Section508.gov: Managing Accessibility</a> — Program management resources
 - <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a> — State-specific support and training
+- <a href="/links" target="_self">Accessibility Links</a> — Curated links page (DOJ/DoIT/W3C and tools)

+### What exactly am I accountable for as a manager (vs. what my team is accountable for)?

+{new:2025-12-30}

+**Quick answer:** You’re accountable for **making accessibility possible and expected**: ownership, priorities, time/tools/training, and accountability.
+Your team is accountable for **creating and maintaining accessible content and systems** in their day-to-day work.

+**Manager accountabilities (what you control):**

+- **Ownership** — Name a coordinator/owner and make reporting routine
+- **Resourcing** — Allocate time, tools, and training (and remove blockers)
+- **Process** — Require accessibility checks before publish/purchase/launch
+- **Accountability** — Define responsibilities clearly and track progress to the deadline

+**Team accountabilities (what they do):**

+- **Content creators** — headings, link text, alt text, accessible documents, captions/transcripts
+- **Developers/IT** — accessible code, testing, fixing defects, vendor integration requirements
+- **Procurement/program teams** — require WCAG 2.1 AA and review VPAT/ACRs before purchase

+**Helpful framing:** Accessibility is a compliance deliverable like security and privacy — it needs ownership, a plan, and execution across roles.

+### How can I track and demonstrate “good-faith progress” toward compliance?

+{new:2025-12-30}

+**Quick answer:** Maintain a clear inventory, a prioritized backlog, and evidence of steady progress (what was fixed, when, and what’s next).

+**Practical manager artifacts (simple, defensible):**

+1. **Inventory** of public-facing content/tools (web, PDFs, forms, videos, social, vendor tools)
+2. **Prioritized backlog** (top services + top traffic + complete blockers first)
+3. **Milestones** (monthly/quarterly targets through April 2026)
+4. **Evidence** (audit results, remediation logs, training completion, procurement language)
+5. **Escalation path** (who decides tradeoffs when priorities conflict)

+**Why this helps:** It prevents “we didn’t know” and gives leadership a concrete way to support resourcing decisions.

+### ICJIA has many public sites.
+Where can I see the audit reports for each site?

+{new:2025-12-30}

+**Quick answer:** ICJIA web developers are methodically adding accessibility reports for each public site.
+Look for an "Accessibility Report" link in the footer of ICJIA websites.
+Here's the accessibility report for this website: <a href="https://accessibility.icjia.app/docs/accessibility/index.html" onclick="event.preventDefault(); window.location.href = 'https://accessibility.icjia.app/docs/accessibility/index.html'; return false;">Accessibility Report for this portal</a>

+**Full explanation:**

+**Web developers are working through adding reports for each site.** The goal is to provide accessibility reports for all ICJIA public websites.
+These reports are being added systematically as web developers audit and document each site.

+**How to find reports:**

+- **Look in the footer** — Most ICJIA sites will have an "Accessibility Report" link in the footer (similar to this portal)
+- **Reports are site-specific** — Each website will have its own report documenting that site's accessibility status

+**Important limitations:**

+- **These reports cover websites only** — The accessibility reports use <a href="https://github.com/dequelabs/axe-core" target="_blank" rel="noopener noreferrer">axe-core</a> to run automated accessibility tests for the websites themselves (HTML structure, navigation, forms, etc.)
+- **They do NOT cover content files** — The reports do not test or document accessibility of PDFs, Excel files, Word documents, PowerPoint presentations, or other content files hosted on the sites.
+Content accessibility is the responsibility of content creators, not web developers.
+- **Automated testing has limits** — While axe-core catches many issues, manual testing with keyboard navigation and screen readers is still required for full compliance

+**What this means for content creators:**

+If you're creating documents, PDFs, or other content files, you're responsible for making those accessible — the website accessibility reports don't cover your content.
+See: [Do all documents need to be accessible?](#do-all-documents-need-to-be-accessible) | [How do I make a PDF accessible?](#how-do-i-make-a-pdf-accessible) | [How do I make a Word document accessible?](#how-do-i-make-a-word-document-accessible)

 ### Who should be our agency's accessibility coordinator?